 This vegan carrot and red lentil soup with coconut milk is a nutritious and delicious one pot recipe.
-This easy to make soup has great texture, a hint of sweetness from the coconut milk, and a smoky heat from the chipotle in adobo sauce.
-A truly great flavor combo your whole familia will love.
+This easy to make, plant based soup has great texture, a hint of sweetness from the coconut milk, and a smoky heat from the chipotle in adobo sauce.
+It is a great flavor combo your whole familia will love.

 Brazilian Kitchen Abroad is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 - Dutch oven or heavy bottomed soup/stock pot

 - Can opener

 Other than these tools, you’ll just need the following easy-to-find ingredients: